Balance activities that we can do in the comfort of our own home can be life changing!

 It is good to challenge balance and improve safety in the home in a variety of ways:

 Family Caregivers and Seniors: These are general ideas for improving balance that you can discuss with your health care team.
 Consult and follow your personal health care team’s guidelines.
-Always consult your health care professional before beginning any new exercise program.
+Always consult your health care team before beginning any new exercise program.
 Please see the medical disclaimer.
+As an Amazon Associate I earn a small commission from qualifying purchases.
+Your purchase helps support this blog.

 - sitting and reaching (Cornhole, Jenga, even pin the tail on the donkey.)
 Use good posture and core activation with all movements.